-In summary, cardiovascular diseases caused by atheroma include: angina, heart attack, stroke, transient ischaemic attack (TIA) - sometimes called a mini-stroke - and peripheral vascular disease.
+In summary, cardiovascular diseases caused by atheroma include angina, heart attack, stroke, transient ischaemic attack (TIA) and peripheral arterial disease.
+There are separate leaflets dealing with these.

 In the UK, cardiovascular diseases are a major cause of poor health and the biggest cause of death.

 How will I know if I have hyperlipidaemia?

 Hyperlipidaemia is often found during routine screening when your doctor is trying to assess your risk of having heart attacks or strokes.
 This may be as part of an annual health check if you are over 40 years of age, or if you have a close relative who had these problems at a young age.